© Crown copyright 2019

 Change4Life campaigns have a range of information and resources to support families to make healthier choices.

 Change4Life provides a guide for dental teams providing key oral health messages to support Be Food Smart and also a Top Tips for Teeth Toolkit.

 Change4Life Be Food Smart app alerts parents to the hidden sugar, saturated fat and salt in everyday food and drink and highlights the harm this can do to their child’s health, including oral health.

-Change4Life Guide for dentists provides dental specific key messaging and information on how dentists can support the Be Food Smart campaign and new app.
+The Change4Life Guide for dentists provides dental-specific key messaging and information on how dentists can support the Be Food Smart campaign and new app.

-Healthy futures Supporting and promoting the health needs of looked after children published by the LGA in 2017 and includes an oral health case study.
+Healthy futures: supporting and promoting the health needs of looked after children contains 7 case studies of positive initiatives, one of which is an oral health study.